Types of Degrees Hospitality Management Majors Are Getting

 Online Hospitality Management Programs

-In the 2017-2018 academic year, 647 schools offered some type of hospitality management program.
+In 2018-2019, 634 schools offered a hospitality program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|